CfKu/Hotify/README.md

 ```

 # License
-This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the MIT license - see the [LICENSE](LICENSE) file for details.